matiassromo/proyectoweb/README.md

 ### Backend
 - **Python**: Backend server is implemented in Python.
 - **FastAPI**: Used for managing the API and user data.
+- **MongoDB**: The user data is stored in MongoDB for persistence.
+- **Docker**: The entire application is containerized using Docker for easy deployment and environment consistency.

 ### Styling
 - **Custom CSS**: For a modern and dark theme UI.